-Our named executive officers are eligible to participate in our Senior Executive Incentive Compensation Plan.
-Pursuant to this plan, we award our named executive officers cash incentive payments based on an evaluation of the achievement against predetermined measurable financial and operational metrics in accordance with the terms of the plan as adopted by the compensation committee.
-Target cash incentives for named executive officers are generally targeted at the 50th percentile of similar cash incentives provided to officers in peer companies reviewed by the compensation committee in the technology and robotics industries.
+Our named executive officers are eligible to participate in our Senior Executive Incentive Compensation Plan, which provides for cash incentive payments based on an evaluation of the achievement against predetermined measurable financial and operational metrics in accordance with the terms of the plan as adopted by the compensation committee.
+Our named executive officers are also eligible to receive restricted stock, stock option grants and other stock awards.
+These stock-based incentives are based on various factors primarily relating to the responsibilities of the individual officer, their past performance, anticipated future contributions and prior option grants.
+See additional information regarding the cash incentive and equity compensation of our named executive officers under "Compensation Discussion & Analysis - Elements of Compensation" above.